koustubh1012/koustubh1012/README.md

 💬 Ask me about **Robotics, ROS, Gazebo Simulations, Manufacturing and Automation**

-⚡ Fun fact **In the U.S. during the late '30s to early '40s the second syllable was pronounced with a long "O" like "row-boat"**
+⚡ Fun fact: **In the U.S. during the late '30s to early '40s the second syllable was pronounced with a long "O" like "row-boat"**

  </div>